20 Pros and Cons of Living in Vienna, Austria

 Pro: Monumental Churches and Imperial Palaces

 Vienna’s architecture is defined by its religious and royal landmarks.
 Highlights include the Gothic spires of St. Stephen’s Cathedral, the Baroque Karlskirche, and the ornate Votivkirche.
 On the imperial side, Schönbrunn Palace, the Hofburg complex, and the Belvedere reflect centuries of Habsburg wealth and political power—many open for tours, concerts, and seasonal events.
+For a longer list of landmarks and what to prioritize, see our Vienna Architecture guide.

 Con: Not a Coastal City